How To Host A Successful Jigsaw Puzzle Competition Fundraiser The Missing Piece Puzzle Company

 1. The number of teams or individuals that you plan on participating in the jigsaw puzzle competition.
 This will help you determine how many puzzles you will need to order.

 2. To brand, or not to brand the puzzle.
-A jigsaw puzzle competition is an excellent opportunity to showcase your brand.
+A jigsaw puzzle competition is an excellent opportunity to showcase your brand to the community.
 Custom puzzle companies, such as The Missing Piece Puzzle Company, will work with you to set up the perfect puzzle for your competition.

 4. Moderators